Discover Côte-D'Or : Architecture (and design)

 Centuries are looking at you!

-The Carolingian, Romanesque and Gothic eras have left sumptuous traces in the Côte-d'Or, some of them unique in the world.
+The Carolingian, Romanesque and Gothic eras have left sumptuous traces in Côte-d'Or, some of them unique in the world.
 Just like the Cistercian art created by the monks.
-In addition to their splendid abbeys of Cîteaux and Fontenay, we should note for example the abbey of Sainte-Bénigne in Dijon, which today houses the museum of archaeology.
-Restored in 989 thanks to Guillaume de Volpiano (an Italian who came from Cluny, both an architect and a man of faith), it was transformed into a gigantic church extended by a 3-storey rotunda with more than 100 columns.
-Let us also mention the Sainte-Reine abbey in Flavigny-sur-Ozerain and the Sainte-Vorles church in Châtillon-sur-Seine.
-On the Gothic side, the cathedral of Sainte-Bénigne, the Chartreuse de Champmol and the church of Notre-Dame are all in Dijon.
-Further afield are Saint-Nicolas de Châtillon-sur-Seine, Saint-Genest de Flavigny-sur-Ozerain, the abbey of Sainte-Seine and Auxonne.
-Apart from this first-rate religious architecture, the Middle Ages also saw the flourishing of superb buildings.
-Those of Châteauneuf, La Rochepot, Mont-Saint-Jean, Thoizy-La-Berchère, Antigny-la-Ville, Montbard.
-And of course the fortifications of Semur-en-Auxois.
-Then, under the Renaissance, wooden houses appear, as well as stone hotels and some castles.
-Let's mention the church of Saint-Michel and the courthouse in Dijon, the Philandrier house in Châtillon-sur-Seine, the Hôtel de la Mare in Beaune, the old houses of Flavigny-sur-Ozerain and Seurre, or the châteaux of Bussy-le-Grand and Epoisses.
+In addition to the splendid abbeys of Cîteaux and Fontenay, the Sainte-Bénigne abbey in Dijon, for example, now houses an archaeology museum.
+Restored in 989 by Guillaume de Volpiano (an Italian from Cluny who was both an architect and a man of faith), it was transformed into a gigantic church extended by a 3-storey rotunda with over 100 columns.
+Other examples include the abbey of Sainte-Reine in Flavigny-sur-Ozerain and the church of Sainte-Vorles in Châtillon-sur-Seine.
+On the Gothic side, Dijon boasts Sainte-Bénigne cathedral, the Chartreuse de Champmol and Notre-Dame church.
+Further afield are Saint-Nicolas de Châtillon-sur-Seine, Saint-Genest de Flavigny-sur-Ozerain, the Abbey of Sainte-Seine and Auxonne.
+In addition to this first-rate religious architecture, the Middle Ages also saw the flourishing of some superb buildings.
+These include Châteauneuf, La Rochepot, Mont-Saint-Jean, Thoisy-La-Berchère, Antigny-la-Ville and Montbard.
+And, of course, the fortifications of Semur-en-Auxois.
+Then, under the Renaissance, wooden houses appeared, along with stone mansions and some castles.
+These included the church of Saint-Michel and the courthouse in Dijon, the Philandrier house in Châtillon-sur-Seine, the Hôtel de la Mare in Beaune, the old houses of Flavigny-sur-Ozerain and Seurre, and the châteaux of Bussy-le-Grand and Époisses.

 Glazed tiles, a gift from the Dukes to Burgundy

-Then came the classical art, coming from Versailles, which was expressed in Dijon in the development of the Place Royale (the current Place de la Libération), but also in the construction of the Palais des États de Bourgogne.
-It was during this period, governed by the Dukes, that a good number of private mansions appeared, still visible in Beaune and Dijon.
-Above all, it was also during this era that the famous roofs decorated with coloured geometric patterns appeared, which still characterise Burgundian architecture in the minds of those who discover it.
+This was followed by the classical art of Versailles, expressed in Dijon's Place Royale (today's Place de la Libération), as well as in the construction of the Palais des États de Bourgogne.
+It was during this period, governed by the Dukes of Burgundy, that many of the townhouses that can still be seen in Beaune and Dijon were built.
+Above all, it was also during this era that the famous roofs decorated with colorful geometric motifs appeared, a feature that still characterizes Burgundian architecture in the minds of those who discover it.
 Yellow, green, red, black, brown and gold, these glazed terracotta tiles adorn the roofs of many buildings along the route des grands crus.
-Among them, it is impossible to ignore the Hôtel-Dieu des Hospices de Beaune.
-It is known throughout the world!
-But let's also mention the Hôtel de Vogüé and the Sainte-Bénigne cathedral in Dijon, the Château de la Rochepot or the Hôtel de ville in Meursault.
+Among them, it's impossible to overlook the Hôtel-Dieu des Hospices de Beaune.
+It's famous the world over!
+But let's not forget the Hôtel de Vogüé and the Sainte-Bénigne Cathedral in Dijon, the Château de la Rochepot and the Hôtel de Ville in Meursault.

 A rich world heritage

-Burgundy-Franche-Comté is the French region with the most UNESCO World Heritage sites.
-Two of them are located in the Côte d'Or.
-Firstly, Fontenay Abbey, which is none other than the oldest preserved Cistercian abbey in the world.
-Founded in 1118 by Saint Bernard of Clairvaux, the building was classified as a historic monument as soon as this classification was established, in 1862.
-Further south, the second listed Côte d'Or site enjoys a reputation and prestige that extends throughout the world: the climats of the Burgundy vineyard.
-Nothing to do here with the weather: the climats of Burgundy are parcels of vines precisely delimited and so named for centuries.
-Each of the 1,247 climats, though located next to each other, produces a wine with a unique taste, and this astonishing mosaic has given rise to a rich heritage that can be discovered in the Côtes de Beaune and Nuits-Saint-Georges regions as well as in the wine-producing villages of the Dijon area to the south of Beaune.
+Burgundy-Franche-Comté is the French region with the most Unesco World Heritage sites.
+Two of these are in the Côte-d'Or.
+Fontenay Abbey is the oldest preserved Cistercian abbey in the world.
+Founded in 1118 by Saint Bernard de Clairvaux, the building was classified as a historic monument as soon as it was listed in 1862.
+Further south, the second listed Côte-d'Or site enjoys a reputation and prestige that extends around the world: the climats du vignoble de Bourgogne.
+Nothing to do here with the weather: Burgundy's climats are parcels of vines that have been precisely delimited and so named for centuries.
+Each of the 1,247 climats, though located next to one another, produces a wine with a unique taste, and this astonishing mosaic has given rise to a rich heritage that can be discovered in the Côtes de Beaune and Nuits-Saint-Georges regions, as well as in the wine-producing villages from the Dijon area to south of Beaune.

 Burgundy stones and lava mark the region